 Party system

-Business associations are somewhat independent, with some being quite powerful, particularly the Confederación Patronal de la República Mexicana (Coparmex) and the Consejo Mexicano de Negocios, which represent the largest enterprises.
-The executive branch advocates for the interests of the fragmented popular sectors.
-Dialogue does take place, but polarization is prevalent in everyday situations.
-However, there are numerous smaller organizations, such as Indigenous, feminist, environmental and sexual minority groups, that are highly engaged despite their lack of cohesion and collective action.
+Two interest groups have wielded significant influence: Morena – itself a collection of diverse interest and social groups – and prominent national and international capital.
+Big capital’s dominance is exercised not through its organizations but directly through leading private capital actors.
+This includes billionaire Carlos Slim and Grupo México in the mining sector, among others.
+The executive branch advocates for the interests of fragmented popular sectors.
+Dialogue does occur, but polarization is prevalent in everyday situations.
+However, numerous smaller organizations, such as Indigenous, feminist, environmental and sexual minority groups, are highly engaged despite their lack of cohesion and collective action.

 Interest groups